AlbertCouchy0/Circuit_Experiment_at_SEU_in_22-23/README.md

-# Circuit_Experiment_at_SEU_in_22-23
+# Circuit Experiment at SEU in 22-23
-Circuit Experiment at School of Information, Southeast University in 2023-2024.
+Circuit Experiment at School of Information, Southeast University in 2022-2023.
+The final score is A.